btkrausen/hashicorp/packer/Lab 11 - Targeting Cloud Builds.md

 # Lab: Target Clouds and Build Types using Packer
 When performing image builds it might be favorable to only target a particular build by type or cloud target.
-Packer provides this ability via the `-only` and `-exclude` paramaters.
+Packer provides this ability via the `-only` and `-exclude` parameters.

 Duration: 30 minutes